 The encoding coverage comes from both:

-html5lib-tests/encoding fixtures (exposed in this repo as tests/html5lib-tests-encoding/...).tests/test_encoding.py) which exercise byte input, encoding label normalization, BOM handling, and meta charset prescanning.Every line and branch of code is covered by tests.
-We enforce this in CI:
+html5lib-tests/encoding fixtures (exposed in this repo as tests/html5lib-tests-encoding/...).tests/test_encoding.py) which exercise byte input, encoding label normalization, BOM handling, and meta charset prescanning.The test suite enforces 100% combined line and branch coverage, including the parser engine:

 coverage run run_tests.py && coverage report --fail-under=100